sile/mamediff/README.md

 $ mamediff --config /path/to/config.jsonc
 ```

-Or set the `MAMEDIFF_CONFIG_FILE` environment variable to specify the default configuration file path.
+Or set the `MAMEDIFF_CONFIG_FILE` environment variable to specify the configuration file path.

+For reference, see the [default configuration file](./configs/default.jsonc).

 You Might Also Be Interested In
 -------------------------------